UBPE Tokenizers. Creating a BPE tokenizer from scratch. Part 1

 token_pairs = [mc[0]]

-## each old token may occure only in one candidate
+## each old token may occur only in one candidate

 current_set = set(mc[0][0])